elight/acts_as_commentable_with_threading/README.md

         @comment.move_to_child_of(the_desired_parent_comment)

-* To retrieve all comments for an article, including child comments:
+* To retrieve all comments for an car, including child comments:

         @all_comments = @car.engine_comment_threads